HARSHITHGOWDABD/python/readme.md

 6
 even number
 ```
-# 2.Program to find the maximum of the number
+# 2.Program to find the maximum  and minimum number of the numbers
 ```
 num=[1,6,78, 89 ,54 ]
 maximum =num[0]